Solar 101, Part 1: Understanding Solar

 Beer Nerd Fact: VB is only drinkable if it’s *really* cold.

-A residential solar panel has around 60 cells that are roughly 6 Watts each, arranged in a 6 by 10 matrix.
-Each cell produces about 0.6 volts and 10 amps in full sun.
+A few years ago, residential solar panels had around 60 cells of roughly 6 Watts each, arranged in a 6 by 10 matrix.
+Each cell produced about 0.6 volts and 10 amps in full sun.

 Nerd Fact: The cells are electrically connected in series.
 If one cell becomes shaded, it restricts the current in every cell.
 This is why one bird poo can reduce output by much more than its size would suggest.